Why are partnerships important for sustainable development projects?

 A network of partnerships

-The partnerships referred to in UN SDG 17 also happen on a grassroots level.
+The partnerships referred to in UN SDG 17 also happen at a grassroots level.
 Projects like those run by GVI rely on, and take their direction from initiatives, or challenges, highlighted by local organisations.
 Partnerships for the goals and a healthy network of like-minded people can help change happen faster.

-One example is GVI’s Chiang Mai elephant project, which connects GVI staff and international volunteers with the Karen elephant-keeping communities of Huay Pakoot.
+One example is GVI’s Chiang Mai elephant project, which connects GVI staff and international volunteers with the elephant-keeping Karen communities of Huay Pakoot.
 The result is a successful project that promotes animal welfare and conservation, while also tying in with other UN SDGs.

 How are partnerships connected to international development?